dave1010/littlepay-trip-cost-calculator/README.md

 1. We can't have two ONs without an OFF for the same user on the same bus
 1. We can't get an OFF without a corresponding ON for that user
 1. The data given is already sorted by time (earliest event first), as per the example
+1. Just as the input should be sorted, so should the output